theobald-software/kb.theobald-software.github.io/content/_xtract-universal/adjust-column-name-style.md

 - TextAndCode - `[FieldDescription]_[FieldName]`

 The metadata of the SAP objects is fetched from the SAP source object.
-In the following example, the Column Name Style 'Prefixed Code' is used, which connects each existing table field in the form [TabName][ColumnName] with the SAP standard separator '~'.
+In the depicted example, the Column Name Style 'Prefixed Code' is used, which connects each existing table field in the form [TabName][ColumnName] with the SAP standard separator '~'.
 This naming of table columns is mainly used for table joins, since identical column identifiers exist in the different tables.
 A typical example is the table join of 'EKKO', table Purchasing Document Header and 'EKPO', table Purchasing Document Item.
 Both tables have the following identical column descriptions: 'MANDT', 'EBELN'.
 When selecting the standard Column Name Style 'Code' in [destination settings](https://help.theobald-software.com/en/xtract-universal/destinations/microsoft-sql-server#destination-settings), the following error occurs on the SQL side when selecting these fields.